UniKnow/AgileDev/tutorials/rest/src/site/markdown/glossary.md

 ## M
 * Media type - A syntax that describes the form of content.

+## N
+* Negative Cache - Negative cache is a cache that also stores "negative" responses, i.e. failures.
+This means that a program remembers the result indicating a failure even after the cause has been corrected.

+## P
+* Payload - A payload is something one carries.
+A HTTP `POST` or `PUT` requests payload is whatever comes in the "body".

 ## R
 * Resource - any web based concept that can be referenced by a unique identifier and manipulated via the uniform interface.
 * Resource Identifier - A universal unique ID of a specific Resource.